ceu-lang/ceu/doc/manual/v0.20/docs/050-statements.md

 #### Events

-The `await` statement halts the running trail until the referred [external input event](#TODO) or  [internal event](#TODO) occurs:
+The `await` statement for events halts the running trail until the referred [external input event](#TODO) or  [internal event](#TODO) occurs:

 ```ceu